MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-quickstart.md

 ---
-title: Creating a HoloLens project
+title: Creating your first HoloLens Unreal application
 description: Learn how to correctly configure an Unreal project with scene objects and input interactions for HoloLens mixed reality development.
 author: hferrone
 ms.author: safarooq